tbensky/ProjectClock/readme.md

 2. Some weight to drive the escapement.
 This escapement runs on about 200 g (0.5 lbs) of weight (minimum).
 Shown is a piece of brass, but anything can be used.

-3. Wooden parts (see Frame section below).
+3. Parts cut from some solid material (wood, plastic, composite, etc.); see Frame section below.

 4. #10 screw with washer and wing nut.